julienhamonic/julienhamonic.github.io/about.md

 ### In short

 I am a very new kind of entrepreneur and investor, based out of Tokyo.
 I have been since 2007.
-I believe in perpetual personal positive growth.
+I believe in and aim at perpetual personal positive growth.

 Motto: "There are no problems, only opportunities for growth."